 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's objective when managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
-As at 31 December 2021, the Company has sufficient funds (including the right to demand up to €1,400k for further renumeration costs from the Sponsors) to pay its obligations for the 12 months.
+As at 31 December 2023, the Company has sufficient funds and assets to pay its obligations.